 Even if you are starting from scratch with no existing speakers, buying separate surround sound speakers allows you to initially spend more of your budget on the most important speakers like the center and fronts, and less money on the less important speakers like the surrounds.

-As you can see, buying separate speakers allows you more flexibility as to where you spend you money - and you will probably end up with a higher quality speaker system than you could afford in one go.
+So as you can see, buying separate speakers allows you more flexibility as to where you spend your money – and you will probably end up with a higher quality speaker system than you could afford in one go.

 The downside to buying separate speakers?